Dlawlet/SpheroBolt/README.md

 # SpheroBolt
 The Purpose of the project in this repository is to :
-1° Understand and get full control of sphero bolt robot 2° Implement swarm behaviour over Bolt
+1) Understand and get full control of sphero bolt robot
+2) Implement swarm behaviour over Bolt

 # requirement
 To run the project, the requirement are :
 * bluetooth (bt) ( can handle up to 7 connexions at once)
 * Python > 3.7
 * lib Spherov2 (https://github.com/artificial-intelligence-class/spherov2.py)
-  |_* lib Bleak
+* |__lib Bleak

 # usage
 1) Clone the repository